scbash/dlna-browser-utils/README.md

   result of the search will be in the result object.
 The result object is as described below.

-The options object can optionally conaint the following elements:
+The options object can optionally contain the following elements:

 * browseFlag - flag passed to server for browsing.
 Default is 'BrowseDirectChildren'.